ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

 ### Q: Define similarity measures in context of recommendation system?

 <details>
 <summary><b>💡 Show Answer</b></summary>

 A similarity measures is a function $s : E \times E \rightarrow \mathbf{R}$  that takes a pair of embeddings and returns a scaler measuring their similarity.
 The embeddings can be used candidate generation as follows:
-- Given a query embedding $q \in E$- System looks for item embeddings$x \in E$that are close to$q$- Get the embeddings with high similarity$s(q, x)$
+- Given a query embedding $q \in E$- System looks for item embeddings$x \in E$ that are close to$q$- Get the embeddings with high similarity$s(q, x)$

 </details>

 ---

 ### Q: What are different methods to measure degree of similarity?

 <details>
 <summary><b>💡 Show Answer</b></summary>